curranjensen/art-management-demo/readme.md

 A "piece" can have many "detail" images.

-## Installing Dependencies
+## Installing

-Please ensure you have both [Composer](https://getcomposer.org/) and [npm](https://www.npmjs.com/) installed.
+- Please ensure you have [Composer](https://getcomposer.org/) installed.

-You may run the following commands to install PHP and front end libraries from the project root:
+- You may run the following commands to install PHP and front end libraries from the project root:

 `composer install`

-and
+- Make sure that your `.env` file is similar to the `.env.example` file.

+- Finally, setup your database in the `.env` file and then run this command to initialize the database:

+`php artisan migrate`

+## Front End Assets

+- Ensure you have [npm](https://www.npmjs.com/) and [Yarn](https://yarnpkg.com/en/) installed and run the following command to install the assets:

 `yarn install`

-Also, this project uses [Laravel Mix](https://github.com/JeffreyWay/laravel-mix/tree/master/docs#readme), so if you need to compile CSS or JavaScript assets you may run:
+- This project uses [Laravel Mix](https://github.com/JeffreyWay/laravel-mix/tree/master/docs#readme), so if you need to compile CSS or JavaScript assets you may run:

 `npm run dev`

-Finally, make sure that your `.env` file is similar to the `.env.example` file.

 ## Testing

-PHPUnit tests are included in the repository.
+- PHPUnit tests are included in the repository.
+You may run the following command from the project root to run the test suite:

+`phpunit`

 ## License